nuvlabox/edge-impulse-client/README.md

-# edge-impulse-collector
+# edge-impulse-client
-Automates the video data acquisition and ingestion into an Edge Impulse project
+Automates the video data acquisition and ingestion into an Edge Impulse project.
+Also allows downloading and running the trained data model